 Another example is the demise of bipolar ECL or gallium arsenide as technologies of choice for supercomputer CPU logic.
 Because of the huge investment in CMOS technology made possible by the success of the desktop computer, CMOS now offers competitive transistor performance with much greater transistor density and much reduced power dissipation compared with these more exotic technologies.
 As a result, all leading vector supercomputers are now built with the same CMOS technology as superscalar microprocessors.
-The primary reason that vector supercomputers have lower clock rates than commodity microprocessors is that they are developed using standard cell ASIC techniques rather than full custom circuit design to reduce the engineering design cost.
+The primary reason that vector supercomputers now have lower clock rates than commodity microprocessors is that they are developed using standard cell ASIC techniques rather than full custom circuit design to reduce the engineering design cost.
 While a microprocessor design may sell tens of millions of copies and can amortize the design cost over this large number of units, a vector supercomputer is considered a success if over a hundred units are sold!

 Conversely, superscalar microprocessor designs have begun to absorb some of the techniques made popular in earlier vector computer systems.
-Many multimedia applications contain code that can be vectorized, and most commercial microprocessor ISAs have added multimedia extensions that resemble short vector instructions.
+Many multimedia applications contain code that can be vectorized, and as discussed in Chapter 2, most commercial microprocessor ISAs have added multimedia extensions that resemble short vector instructions.
 A common technique is to allow a wide 64-bit register to be split into smaller subwords that are operated on in parallel.
 This idea was used in the early TI ASC and CDC STAR-100 vector machines, where a 64-bit lane could be split into two 32-bit lanes to give higher performance on lower-precision data.
-Although the initial microprocessor multimedia extensions were very limited in scope, newer extensions such as AltiVec for the IBM/Motorola PowerPC and SSE2/3 for the Intel x86 processors have both increased the vector length to 128 bits (still small compared with the 4096 bits in a VMIPS vector register) and added better support for vector compilers.
-Vector instructions are particularly appealing for embedded processors because they support high degrees of parallelism at low cost and with low power dissipation.
-They have been used in several game machines such as the Nintendo-64 and the Sony PlayStation 2 to boost graphics performance.
+Although the initial microprocessor multimedia extensions were very limited in scope, newer extensions such as AltiVec for the IBM/Motorola PowerPC and SSE2 for the Intel x86 processors have both increased the vector length to 128 bits (still small compared with the 4096 bits in a VMIPS vector register) and added better support for vector compilers.
+Vector instructions are particularly appealing for embedded processors because they support high degrees of parallelism at low cost and with low power dissipation, and have been used in several game machines such as the Nintendo-64 and the Sony Playstation 2 to boost graphics performance.
+We expect that microprocessors will continue to extend their support for vector operations, as this represents a much simpler approach to boosting performance for an important class of applications compared with the hardware complexity of increasing scalar instruction issue width, or the software complexity of managing multiple parallel processors.